-After each category change is made, click Apply at the bottom of the page to store and activate the settings.
+Once each category change has been made, the user must click Apply at the bottom of the page to store and activate the settings.
 These same category names for blocking profiles show up in the Parental Control section on the User Setup page in the "Time Access Rules" section.
-On that page, each user is assigned up to four of these categories simultaneously.
+On that page, each user can be assigned up to four of these categories simultaneously.